sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Khan Academy](https://www.khanacademy.org/computing/computer-science) : learn about computer science for free
 - [Functional programming](https://www.youtube.com/watch?v=1PhArSujR_A) : John Carmack on Functional Programming (2013)
 - [Video about vims](https://vimeo.com/album/2838732) : A serie of tutorials about Vim
+- [Mastering Next.js](https://masteringnextjs.com/) : A free serie of videos to learn Next.js

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>